mat-docs/ATLAS.Site/docs/developer-resources/rta/worked-guide/tutorials/data-adapter/index.md

+!!! danger "Prototype Functionality"
+    RTA was released as prototype functionality.
+As such, the content in these pages is subject to change based on feedback and roadmap changes.
 # Creating a Custom Data Adapter &mdash; Walkthrough

 This tutorial demonstrates creating a Data Adapter service, to support a custom data source.